Clover Farm Share Program (CSAs)

 If I sign up for a CSA, then I’m late for a pick-up, or out of town, how will that work?

-We do suggest that if you know you’ll miss a share that you contact your farmer, they may be able to help you.
-Alternatively you could ask a friend to pick your share up that day.
+We suggest that if you know you’ll miss a share, get a friend to pick your share up that day.
+Bonus: they’ll love you forever since you gifted them a week of amazing veggies.